systeminit/si/DOCS.md

 1. Ensure your local tree is clean and everything is pushed up to the corresponding remote branch.
     1. This will make it easier if we want to see the diff on GitHub later.
-2. Count the numer of commits that you'd like to squash.
+2. Count the number of commits that you'd like to squash.
     1. Navigating to your branch diff on GitHub can be helpful here: `https://github.com/systeminit/si/compare/main...<your-branch-name>`
-3. Run `git reset --soft HEAD~N` where `N` is the name of commits (example: `git reset --soft HEAD~2` where you'd like to squash two commits into one).
+3. Run `git reset --soft HEAD~N` where `N` is the number of commits (example: `git reset --soft HEAD~2` where you'd like to squash two commits into one).
 4. Run `git status` to see all staged changes from the commits that were soft reset.
 5. Now, commit your changes (e.g. `git commit -s`).
 6. Finally, run `git push`.